 This one is based on the popular TV show (and books, but who reads those, right? :)).
 Properties are named after famous GoT locations: Riverrun, Volantis, Casterly Rock, Winterfell, Mereen, King’s Landing and The Wall are just some of them.

 Money is replaced with coins (made from cardboard) and chance cards sit on the iron throne (which the winner receives and it also plays the theme song, which is supposed to create an atmosphere of trying to kill everyone?).
-Board has very nice GoT style design with location pictures.
+Board has a very nice GoT style design with location pictures.

 Tokens are metal cast symbols of the most famous houses and there are six of them – which is how many players can play at once.